toptal/chewy/README.md

 ### Witchcraft™ technology

 One more experimental technology to increase import performance.
-As far as you know, chewy defines value proc for every imported field in mapping, so at the import time each of this procs is executed on imported object to extract result document to import.
+As far as you know, chewy defines value proc for every imported field in mapping, so at the import time each of these procs is executed on imported object to extract result document to import.
 It would be great for performance to use one huge whole-document-returning proc instead.
 So basically the idea or Witchcraft™ technology is to compile a single document-returning proc from the index definition.

 ```ruby
 index_scope Product